Loetoeng Kasaroeng: Release and reception

 The film was screened on 31 December 1926 at the Oriental and Elita Theatres in Bandung, making it the first domestically-produced feature film and the first with a native cast.
 The advertisements were in both Dutch- and Malay-language publications.
 The film was screened for only a week, with live Sundanese gamelan performances providing music, after which Loetoeng Kasaroeng was replaced with Hollywood films.
 From 14 to 17 February 1927, the film was screened in the Mignon cinema in Cheribon.
 Although its box office performance is not recorded, it is thought to have been poor.

 A review by "Bandoenger" in Panorama magazine considered the film of poor technical quality compared to imported films, suggesting that the production was underfunded; the review states that some actors were not paid for their work.
 Reporting on a private screening of the film for the governor-general, the Buitenzorg correspondent of the Java-Bode wrote: "The shots were out of focus and the entire film made a murky and dark impression.
-The directing was clumsy, the sets and costumes paltry.
+The directing was clumsy, and the sets and costumes paltry.
 Of the many participants, not one drew attention by acting well."
 The Indonesian film historian Misbach Yusa Biran wrote that Loetoeng Kasaroeng would have been poorly received outside of West Java, owing to Sundanese culture and dance not being considered interesting to other ethnic groups, particularly the Javanese.
 William van der Heide, a lecturer on film studies at the University of Newcastle in Australia, notes that the tendency of European filmmakers to depict natives as primitives may also have influenced the poor ticket sales.